TreeAxeSun/memory-game/README.md

 ## Parts of your game

-The purpose of this game is to match all 16 cards in a total of eight pairs.
+* The purpose of this game is to match all 16 cards in a total of eight pairs.
-Each time two cards are opened, the number of **"moves"** icons increases.
+* Each time two cards are opened, the number of **`moves`** icons increases.
-This number shows your attempt to match cards.
+* This number shows your attempt to match cards.
-If a total of 16 cards match, the game ends.
+* If a total of 16 cards match, the game ends.
-When you press the **"Restart"**  icon at the top, the game returns to its initial state.
+* When you press the **`Restart`**  icon at the top, the game returns to its initial state.

 ![Alt shuffle_code](./readme_image/game.png)

-The card-shuffling function built into this game was provided by Udaity, and the original link to this code is as follows. http://stackoverflow.com/a/2450976
+The card-shuffling function built into this game was provided by Udacity, and the original link to this code is as follows. http://stackoverflow.com/a/2450976

 ![Alt shuffle_code](./readme_image/shuffle.png)